Rang3l2/HTB-Walkthroughs/Medium-Unicode.md

 insert screen on jwk ------------------------

-when the JWK is decoded it shows that the JWK uses the jku header that points to the URL containing the JWKS file containing the public key for verifying the token.
+When the JWK is decoded it shows that the JWK uses the jku header that points to the URL containing the JWKS file which holds the public key for verifying the token.

 screen of decoded jwk --------------

-If it is possible to change the jku header to point to an attacker controlled server an malicious public key can subsitiued to allow the malicious actor to forge a ticket and have the server verify it on the malicious actors server.
+If it is possible to change the jku header to point to an attacker controlled server an malicious public key can subsitiued to allow the malicious actor to forge a ticket and have the server verify it on the testers server.
 This server has controls in place to prevent the server from verifying the token on another server.

 The tester used gobuster to bruteforce the web sites directories and found a "redirect" endpoint.